-The survey contained 10 factual questions about menstruation, including 257 menstruation frequency, duration, age of onset, connections with fertility, and physical 258 symptoms.
-A list of all knowledge questions is in S1 Appendix.
-We constructed an 259 index to measure the proportion of the 10 questions each boy answered correctly, as a 260 measurement of his overall knowledge of menstruation.
-The possible values of 261 knowledge score index range (0, 1).
-Boys averaged 60% correct on the 10-question test.
-262 Figures 6E and 6F compare the distributions of the boys' and girls' knowledge score 263 indices.
-Overall, the girls' scores distribution is marginally higher than the boys, but 264 the difference is not statistically significant at the 10% level (t-stat=-1.18) using a 265 two-sample Welch t-test for unequal variance in score among girls and boys.
-266
+Boys averaged 60% correct on the 10-question knowledge test.
+Fig 6E and 6F compare the distributions of the boys' and girls' knowledge score indices.
+Overall, the girls' scores distribution is marginally higher than the boys, but the difference is not statistically significant at the 10% level (t-stat = -1.18) using a two-sample Welch t-test for unequal variance in score among girls and boys.